Malaria In Kids: Causes, Symptoms And Treatment

 Malaria is caused by plasmodium parasites.
-The infection is spread through the bite of an Anopheles mosquito.
-There are four different stages of malaria, out of which two of them are common in India.
-The mosquitoes that carry malaria usually bite at night, unlike the mosquitoes that carry dengue or chikungunya that bite during the day.
+The infection is spread through the bite of a female Anopheles mosquito.
+The mosquitoes that carry malaria parasites usually bite at night, unlike the mosquitoes that carry dengue or chikungunya, that bite during the day.

-Symptoms in toddlers usually start showing around eight days to three weeks after being bitten by an infected mosquito, but they can appear earlier or late.
-The kids usually suffer from fever, shivering, cough and cold, irritability and drowsiness, poor appetite, diarrhea, often with green stools, sleeplessness, vomiting, stomach pain etc. Some young children have a low body temperature (hypothermia) instead of a fever, but could suffer from seizures, rapid breathing.
+Generally, the symptoms of malaria in kids start showing around eight days to even three weeks after being bitten by an infected mosquito.
+Malaria symptoms in toddlers usually include fever, shivers, cough and cold, irritability and drowsiness, poor appetite, diarrhoea (where the stools are often green in colour), sleeplessness, vomiting, stomach pain, etc. Some toddlers suffer from a low body temperature (hypothermia) instead of a fever, but could have seizures and rapid breathing.

 What happens when a toddler is infected?

-If your child is infected with malaria, he/she is likely to suffer from fever for which mothers need to provide frequent sponging to bring the fever down.
-If he/she shows convulsions, dehydration or loss of consciousness, the kid might have to be hospitalised.
-Apart from these, the little one could show various other symptoms mentioned above and each of these symptoms has to be addressed at the earliest.
+If a toddler is infected with malaria, she is likely to suffer from fever which requires frequent sponging to bring it down.
+If she shows convulsions, dehydration or loss of consciousness, the child might have to be hospitalised.
+Apart from these, malaria symptoms in babies may include any of those mentioned above.
+Each of these symptoms has to be addressed at the earliest.

-The symptoms of malaria in children are quite similar to that of flu, dengue and chikungunya all of them carry the same symptoms of malaria.
-So, if your child is suffering from severe fever and chills, you need to contact your doctor immediately.
-In order to confirm for malaria infection, a blood test is necessary.
-If your doctor thinks that your child has malaria, he is likely to start treatment while waiting for the blood test results to come through.
+The symptoms of malaria in children are quite similar to that of flu, dengue and chikungunya.
+So, if your toddler is suffering from severe fever and chills, you need to contact your doctor immediately.
+In order to confirm malarial infection, a blood test is necessary.
+If your doctor thinks that your little one has malaria, he is likely to start treatment while waiting for the blood test results to come through.

-Getting to the doctor quickly is the best way to keep your child safe.
-In addition, the doctor will give your child treatment with antimalarial drugs.
-Depending on the type of malaria that your child has, and its severity, your doctor may prescribe a single drug or a combination of medicines.
+Taking your toddler to the doctor is the best way to deal with malaria.
+Depending on the condition and the severity, the doctor will prescribe treatment with antimalarial drugs.
+Also, based on the type and severity of malaria, the doctor may prescribe a single drug or a combination of medicines.

 Is malaria contagious?

-Malaria is spread through blood.
-As the infection is found in red blood cells of an infected person, a person may also get malaria if he or she gets infected blood during a blood transfusion.
-Malaria is not contagious, which means that you can’t get it from sitting near an infectious person.
-However, if a mum-to-be has malaria during pregnancy, it can be passed to her unborn baby either before or during delivery.
-This is called congenital malaria.
+Malaria spreads through blood.
+As the infection is found in red blood cells of an infected person, one may get malaria if he or she receives infected blood during a blood transfusion.
+However, malaria is not contagious, which means that you can’t get it from sitting near an infected person.
+However, if an expecting mother is suffering from malaria during pregnancy, it can be passed on to her unborn baby, either before or during the delivery.
+This is known as congenital malaria.

-There is no commercially available malaria vaccine at the present moment.
+There is no commercially available malarial vaccine at the present moment.

-Atovaquone / Proguanil, Chloroquine, Doxycycline, Mefloquine, Primaquine are some of the medicines that will cure malaria when taken at the right time, in dosage prescribed by the doctor.
+Atovaquone / Proguanil, Chloroquine, Doxycycline, Mefloquine, Primaquine and Quinine are some of the medicines that cure malaria when taken at the right time, in dosage prescribed by the doctor.

 Malaria in toddlers is treated with anti-malarial drugs, such as chloroquine or quinine, given by mouth, by injection, or intravenously.
-Only after understanding the level of infection in children, appropriate treatment and medication can be advised.
-Sometimes the treatment can be managed through outpatient but if the condition turns severe, then the toddler has to be hospitalized with IV medication immediately.
+Only after understanding the level of infection, appropriate treatment and medication is advised by the doctor.
+In case the condition turns severe, the toddler needs to be hospitalised and be under the constant supervision of the doctor.

-For most of the cases, treatment duration is for 3days.
-In one form of Malaria, medicine needs to be given for 14 days to prevent relapse.
-In severe cases, IV medications are given along with supportive medicines for a few days to a few weeks.
+For most of the cases, treatment duration is for 3 days.
+In one form of malaria, medicine needs to be given for 14 days to prevent its relapse.
+In severe cases, IV medications are given along with supportive medicines that can be administered for a few days and may even continue for a few weeks.